Spectacular show of light, music - and water!

 How Do I Get There?

-Easy, just hop on the metro to Plaça Espanya station, which is on both the green and the red lines.
+You can take the metro to Plaça Espanya station, which is on both the green and the red lines.
 After that you will see two massive Venetian style towers, flanking a wide boulevard that leads up to the Palau Nacional on Montjuic (home of the MNAC museum).
 You will find the Magic Fountain at the foot of the hill.
 During the day the fountain is dormant, so you will need to time your visit for a show if you want to see it in action.

 Keep reading for our article on romantic things to do in the city, or check out our full list of suggestions of what to do in Barcelona by night.
 From the opera to champagne boat parties, we’ve got plenty of great ideas for you!